Bret Hedican: Post-retirement

 Hedican joined NBC Sports California shortly after retiring, serving as a studio analyst and "Inside-the-Glass" reporter for select home games for the channel's San Jose Sharks coverage.
 In the fall of 2014, he joined the Sharks Radio Network team, and either Baker or Hedican provided color commentary alongside Dan Rusanowsky.
 He also called games with Randy Hahn and Jamie Baker on NBCSN and NBC Sports California before Baker retired.

 In 2014, Hedican partnered with another former Vancouver Canuck, Paul Reinhart, investing over $1 million in a sports team management start-up, RosterBot, based in Vancouver.
 The web-based software allowed users to set up a team, add player profiles, assign people to positions and share schedules by synchronizing them with calendars on other devices.

 In late July 2024, Hedican left NBC to work as a player development analyst for the San Diego Gulls, the AHL affiliate team of the Anaheim Ducks.

 Personal life

-Hedican has been married to figure-skater Kristi Yamaguchi since 2000.
-They had met at the 1992 Olympic Winter Games when both were members of the US Olympic team.
-The couple have two daughters, Keara Kiyomi (2003) and Emma Yoshiko (2005).
+Hedican married figure skater Kristi Yamaguchi in 2000.
+They first met at the 1992 Olympic Winter Games when both were members of the U.S. Olympic team.
+They share two daughters: Keara and Emma.
+They separated in 2023 and divorced in 2025.